 There are a few sources that say an occasional drink during the second and third trimesters may be all right.

-A study done in the UK in 2010 concluded that light to moderate drinking during the latter stages of pregnancy was not a risk factor for child behavioral problems later in life.
+A concluded that light to moderate drinking during the latter stages of pregnancy was not a risk factor for child behavioral problems later in life.